 The academy is aware that a lively, purposeful and structured learning environment is essential in promoting high standards and good working practices.
 Displays of pupils' work, stimulus materials and appropriate resources are very important in setting standards and raising expectations.
-All departments are expected to emphasize good display in their areas and contribute to displays in public areas of Iqra Academy.
+All Page 3 of 9 Iqra Academy departments are expected to emphasize good display in their areas and contribute to displays in public areas of Iqra Academy.